Jointeg/ubirch-poc-manager/README.md

 As the first step, run the `docker-compose up` command to set up all dependant services.
 After that, project can be started by executing the main function in the com.ubirch.Service.

+### Creating a POC user

+Each user that will be created in a Keycloak via POC-service will have assigned  `confirmation-mail-sent` attribute set to `false`.
+This flag will be used by polling mechanism, that will retrieve all users who had completed the registration, but mail to POC-manager was not sent yet.
+Once the mail will be sent, we will change the state of this attribute to `true`.

 ## Running the tests

 Tests can be run with